 Opened by China’s Vice Minister of Industry and Information Technology, Xin Guobin; Shanghai’s Vice Mayor Xu Kunlin; and the UK’s Minister for Trade and Export Promotion, Rona Fairhead, the summit explored how the UK and China can deepen collaboration for mutual benefit.

-Discussions at the summit focused on how the two countries can work together to reach their respective goals in the manufacturing sector, in research and development and on flagship initiatives - Made in China 2025 and the UK Industrial Strategy.
+Discussions at the summit focused on how the 2 countries can work together to reach their respective goals in the manufacturing sector, in research and development and on flagship initiatives - Made in China 2025 and the UK industrial strategy.

 The summit included keynote speeches from Jaguar Land Rover on linking global supply chains and from the Engineering and Physical Sciences Research Council on the strengths of UK manufacturing research.